PickingUpPieces/udperf-benchmark/README.md

-# Benchmarking Framework for nPerf
+# Benchmarking Framework for udperf
-This project is a benchmarking framework for nPerf, a network performance testing tool.
-The framework is designed to automate the process of setting up the systems, running nPerf tests and collecting the results.
+This project is a benchmarking framework for udperf, a network performance testing tool.
+The framework is designed to automate the process of setting up the systems, running udperf tests and collecting the results.
 It also supports performing limited benchmarks with iperf2 and iperf3.
 There are a lot of hardcoded features in this framework, which will potentially be removed in the future.